 - Includes lifetime support from Sandy Leaf

 - Gin making process is about a week

 Sandy Leaf Farm are one of the best-known companies producing real gin making kits in the UK.
 One of their major plus points is that they offer lifetime support with any purchase, so you can contact them if you have questions or need help using your kit.

 I bought one of these for a friend’s party and we had a great time making and trying all eight bottles, as you might imagine.

-Make Your Own Gin Kit Bespoke Blend (link to check the price on Amazon)
+The Ultimate Gin Gift Set (link to check the price on Amazon)

 Best for: Making your own precise flavour blends